tbarani/operahpc-beamertemplate/README.md

-A repository storing a beamer template to build presentation based on the [OperaHPC](https://www.operahpc.eu/) Euratom project template.
+A repository storing a beamer template to build presentations based on the [OperaHPC](https://www.operahpc.eu/) Euratom project template.

 To generate a pdf presentation with [pandoc](https://pandoc.org/), one can use the provided example (file `example.md`) with the following command